Photon-HDF5/photon-hdf5/docs/phdata.rst

 As a result, even if the ``measurement_type`` field is not expected to change for different spots, it will be replicated inside each ``photon_dataN`` group.

+In version 0.5 and above the ``/photon_dataNN/detectors`` arrays need to contain detectors identifier which are unique across all the spots.
+In version 0.4 the same identifiers (e.g. 0 and 1) were allowed in different spots.